DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 When enabled, all views that do not use one of the included :ref:`authorization/function_views:Decorators` or :ref:`authorization/class_views:Mixins` will be accessible to everyone.
-Additionally, if the sidebar menu contains a entry for the view, the link to that view will be visible to everyone.
+Additionally, if the sidebar menu contains an entry for the view, the link to that view will be visible to everyone.

 Views will only be hidden if one of the